RichardBrown384/riscos-artworks-js/docs/README.md

 | 8-15  | Unknown, nearly always 0                                                                                                                       |
 | 16-17 | Unknown, usually 0, 1 or 2                                                                                                                     |
 | 18-31 | Unknown, nearly always 0                                                                                                                       |

-For RGB and CMYK the colour components range between 0 (0.0) and 0x7FFFFFFF (1.0).

-For HSV, the S and V components range between 0 (0.0) and and 0x7FFFFFFF (1.0).
-The H component varies between 0 (0.0) and 0x16800000 (360.0).
-A fixed point representation is used with the lower 20 bits for the fraction and the upper bits used for degrees.
-Setting the H component to a value greater than 0x16800000 will result in !AWViewer rendering black.

 The partitioning of bits 2 to 7 inclusive into 2-bit fields is somewhat arbitrary.
 It is known that ArtWorks supported Spot, Process, and Tint colours and that information